 Why Seal Burnt Wood?

-Before we share how you can seal charred wood, you must know why the sealing process is necessary for this task.
 Traditional woodworkers don’t apply a coat of sealant after torching, but here are the perks you can expect by not skipping it:

 Fortunately, a thin coat of sealant can protect the burnt surface from exposure to water and moisture.
+It’s something I always recommend not skipping.

 Enhanced Wood’s Look